-IF you have any questions, comments, criticisms, news, suggestions, bouquets, brickbats, a wish list for future Handbook content or simply want to report a find, you can contact us:
+If you have any questions, comments, criticisms, news, suggestions, bouquets, brickbats, a wish list for future Handbook content or simply want to report a find, you can contact me:

-We do not undertake to identify stamps by post.
+I do not undertake to identify stamps by post.
 All the information you need for this purpose is in the Handbook and is demonstrated in Appendix 7.
-However, we are always pleased to hear of new discoveries.
+However, I'm always pleased to hear of new discoveries.

 Hints for reporting items for inclusion in the Handbook

-Please do not send stamps for examination unless we have asked to see them.
+Please do not send stamps for examination unless requested to do so.

 Reports of shifts should always state whether the perforations are well-centred.
 This is to prevent perforation shifts being falsely treated as phosphor shifts.
 The rule is: "If the perforations were where they should have been would the phosphor still have missed them?"

-A phosphor shift will not be listed unless the phosphor is clear of the regular holes.
+A phosphor shift will not be listed unless the phosphor is clear of the regular holes by at least 0.25mm.
 The diagram shows the minimum horizontal shift, in blue, that qualifies for listing.
 Vertical shifts are dealt with in the same way.